UBC Animal Numbers

 Category A includes most experiments involving tissue cultures, eggs and single-cell organisms and does not require annual reporting.

-In Category D studies, rated for moderate to severe distress or discomfort, the proportion of animals involved in 2022 remained consistent at 48 per cent.
+In Category D studies, rated for moderate to severe distress or discomfort, the proportion of animals involved in the category in 2023 fell to 41% per cent of the total.
+The total of 76,104 in 2023 is an increase from 75,485 in 2022.

 No animals were involved in a category E study.